 What causes dry eye?

-Dry Eye Causes | Explanation |
+| Dry Eye Causes | Explanation |

-Age | As we age, our eyes naturally produce fewer tears.
+| Age | As we age, our eyes naturally produce fewer tears.
 Around 75% of people over the age of 65 are affected by Dry Eye Syndrome. |

-Gender | Women are more likely to develop dry eyes as they are more likely to experience hormonal changes at various stages of their lives.
-Hormonal changes, naturally occurring ones and hormonal replacement therapies increase the risk of developing dry eye. |
+| Gender | Women are more likely to develop dry eyes as they tend to have more radical shifts in their hormone levels.
+Hormonal changes, naturally occurring ones and medically induced ones can increase the risk of developing dry eye. |

-Environment | Exposure to harsh weather conditions like strong winds or a dry climate can cause dry eye symptoms.
+| Environment | Exposure to harsh weather conditions like strong winds or a dry climate can cause dry eye symptoms.
 Even indoors, air-conditioning can also have this effect. |

-Computer Use | Computer use can cause dry eye symptoms, as viewing a computer screen for long periods of time can reduce our frequency of blinking.
+| Computer Use | Computer use can cause dry eye symptoms, as viewing a computer screen for long periods of time can reduce our frequency of blinking.
 Blinking is an important part of keeping the eye moist, so if you use a computer for long periods of time, try to consciously blink from time to time to reduce this effect. |

-Medications | Some medications can cause or worsen dry eye.
+| Medications | Some medications can cause or worsen dry eye.
 This includes but is not limited to antihistamines, blood pressure medications (like diuretics), antidepressants, oral contraceptives or some eye drops for red eyes. |

-Sjogren’s Syndrome | Sjogren’s Syndrome, which you may have heard of because of a famous sufferer, tennis star Venus Williams, is a chronic disorder of the immune system.
+| Sjogren’s Syndrome | Sjogren’s Syndrome, which you may have heard of because of a famous sufferer, tennis star Venus Williams, is a chronic disorder of the immune system.
 The main symptoms of the syndrome are dry eyes and dry mouth because the disease causes the patient’s white blood cells to attack the saliva and tear glands. |

-Diseases | Other diseases such as arthritis, diabetes, asthma, thyroid disease and lupus can cause dry eye |
+| Diseases | Other diseases such as arthritis, diabetes, asthma, thyroid disease and lupus can cause dry eye |

-Meibomian Gland Dysfunction (MGD) | Meibomian Gland Dysfunction or MGD is a condition where the Meibomian glands are inflamed and are no longer releasing oils or are only releasing them in small quantities.
-This can lead to dry eye as these oils are an important and active part of the tear film. |
+| Meibomian Gland Dysfunction (MGD) | Meibomian Gland Dysfunction or MGD is a condition where the Meibomian glands are inflamed and are no longer releasing oils or are only releasing them in small quantities.
+This can lead to dry eye as these oils are an important and active part of the tear film.
+This is a very common cause of Dry eye. |

-Contact Lens Wear |
+| Contact Lens Wear |

 Dry eye is a common problem for contact lens wearers, and dry eye is a leading cause of contact lens irritation, so it can be difficult to tell which is causing which.
 Symptoms and discomfort associated with dry eye can be more pronounced for contact lens wearers and irritation can cause wearers to discontinue contact lens use. |